Your browser is unsupported

 Students who accomplish the program learning objectives will be able to demonstrate:

-1. An understanding of the role higher education organizations play in urban settings and the ways that urban institutions reciprocally influence, interact with, and change cities.
+1. Analyze the role higher education organizations play in urban settings and describe the ways in which urban institutions reciprocally influence, interact with, and change cities.

-4. An understanding of the foundations of higher education, including a basic knowledge of the history, politics, and funding of higher education.
+4. Apply knowledge of the foundations of higher education, including a basic knowledge of the history, politics, and structure of higher education to develop an informed position on current critical topics in the field.

-5. An ability to critically analyze problems in the professional space and enact evidence-informed practices.
+5. Investigate and analyze problems impacting higher education and enact evidence-informed practices.

 Overall: 36 credit hours